PersonalDataPipeline/pdpl-cli/docs/decisions/004-scheduling-runs.md

 - Building a per-API queue as a flat JSON file
 - Each run will add something in the queue for the next run
+- Queue entries as individual endpoints that can be run separately and have their own state
+- Queue management should account for empty queues and all handled endpoints